Tuesday, October 8, 2024

 The Nameless Mist (Magnum Innominandum digital art by LK

-As the echoing ululations evoked from my writing incur all the melodic overtones necessary to provide a haunting sonic backdrop, I've layered in lyrical melodicism with the sibilant whispers of the cutting edge sands issuing from serpent's scales hovering in an eerie blend suspended among the deep down bass undertones of a chanted serenade, I am driven to keep thinking about the first couple of tracks which emerged in time to help develop what would come to be half of the four song album Dream Lore of the Star Winds.
+As the echoing ululations evoked from my writing incur all the melodic overtones necessary to provide a haunting sonic backdrop, I've layered in lyrical melodicism with the sibilant whispers of the cutting edge sands issuing from serpent's scales hovering in an eerie blend suspended among the deep down bass undertones of a chanted serenade, I am driven to keep thinking about the first couple of tracks which emerged in time to help develop what would come to be half of the two track album Dream Lore of the Star Winds.

 Such are the evocative sounds to be heard within the twenty-two minute demo dubbed The Nameless Mist, from Luciferal's Key, a recently introduced glitch poetics artist who cropped up last October on SBR's cosmic horror dark ambient compilation Esoterrexus, an album featuring over twenty musicians and clocking in at over three hours in length.
 There is a mother lode of soundscape artists featured on this looming asteroid slab of a compilation, all of them exploring deep, brooding sonic terrains etched from the loneliest corners of our soul's most desolate spaces.